DevHusnainAi/docs_langgraph_sdk/README.md

 ---

-With this documentation, you can easily understand and utilize the LangGraph SDK to build robust applications integrated with Next.js.
+With this documentation, you can easily understand and utilize the LangGraph SDK to interact with existing assistants and threads in your Python-based applications while building robust integrations in Next.js.